Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can be significant for property owners and landlords.
-For professional advice, call today to book your rental properties house evaluation.
+The consequences of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling can be extremely costly for property owners and landlords.
+For professional advice, call today to book your rental property home evaluation.

 home assessments for rental properties